Selling and Buying a House at The Same Time

 What is a buyers market?

-In a buyers market, there is more supply of homes available than demand from buyers.
-In a buyers market, you will likely find it easier to find a new home to purchase than to sell your existing home.
+In a buyers market, there's more supply of homes available than demand from buyers.
+In a buyers market, you'll likely find it easier to find a new home to purchase than to sell your existing home.

 Sellers may be willing to accept a contingent offer, where you agree to buy their home contingent on selling yours first.